arvvvs/No-Pants-University/IntroToComputerScience/README.md

 * So you want to be a computer scientist but don't know where to start.
 * Intro to computer science using Python.
 * Why Python?
+* Automate things with Python- a script to create modify ascii art like arnold.py